cran-task-views/Distributions/Distributions.md

   in `r pkg("lmomco", priority = "core")` and
   `r pkg("sgt")`.
 The skew Cauchy distribution is provided in `r pkg("sn")`. `r pkg("LaplacesDemon")` provides d, p, q, r functions for the Half-Cauchy distribution.
-The wrapped Cauchy distribution is provided in
-  `r pkg("CircStats")`.
 - *Chen distribution:* a special case of the Extended Chen-Poisson Lifetime Distribution as found in `r pkg("ecpdist")`.
 - *Chernoff distribution:*  `r pkg("ChernoffDist")` provides